octobercms/docs/backend-widgets.md

         return $this->makePartial('myformwidget');
     }

-At a basic level the form widget can send its value back when saving data using an input element.
+At a basic level the form widget can send the user input value back using an input element.
 From the above example, inside the **myformwidget** partial the element can be rendered using the prepared variables.

     <input id="<?= $id ?>" name="<?= $name ?>" value="<?= e($value) ?>" />

 <a name="form-widget-save-data"></a>
 ### Saving form data

 When the time comes to take the user input and store it in the database, the form widget will call the `getSaveValue` internally to request the value.
-You may modify this behavior simply override the method in your form widget class.
+To modify this behavior simply override the method in your form widget class.

     public function getSaveValue($value)
     {